renaudwangler/ib-labs/msms030fr/lab9e1.md

 length: "00"
 ---
 # Scénario
-Because Yammer Enterprise brings the rich social experiences of Yammer to Microsoft Teams, SharePoint Online, and other Microsoft 365 apps, Holly Dickson is interested in implementing Microsoft Yammer in Adatum's Microsoft 365 pilot project.
+Because Yammer Enterprise brings the rich social experiences of Yammer to Microsoft Teams, SharePoint Online, and other Microsoft 365 apps, Dominique Skyetson is interested in implementing Microsoft Yammer in Adatum's Microsoft 365 pilot project.
 This will enable Adatum users to share, create, and edit files directly from Yammer conversations with Office for the web.
-In this exercise Holly will configure the Yammer organizational settings for Adatum.
+In this exercise Dominique will configure the Yammer organizational settings for Adatum.
 She will also configure Yammer to enforce Microsoft 365 identity, which enables single sign-on (SSO) capabilities in Yammer.
-Holly will complete her Yammer preparation by configuring the Yammer user experience.
+Dominique will complete her Yammer preparation by configuring the Yammer user experience.

 # Objectifs
 A la fin de cet exercice, vous aurez une meilleure connaissance de :